 PW [00:36:21] So I did.
 I worked on some really great projects, including a lot of tripartite ones.
-The nursing shortage is, I mean, people talk about the nursing shortage now and it's serious and it's terribly problematic, but it has been around for quite some time.
-And I actually worked on a project with somebody from the ministry, Karen Jewel from HEABC, and Peter Cameron, who was at HSA at the time.
+The nursing shortage is-I mean, people talk about the nursing shortage now and it's serious and it's terribly problematic, but it has been around for guite some time.
+I actually worked on a project with somebody from the Ministry, Karen Jewel from HEABC (Health Employers Association of B.C.), and Peter Cameron, who was at HSA (Health Sciences Association) at the time.
 We were seconded to work on a project on the nursing shortage.
-And that well, I can't even remember what year that was, but I think it was the late '90s.
+I can't even remember what year that was, but I think it was the late nineties.
 So that was one of the interesting things that I did.
-So I became immersed in nursing policy and basically anything to do with, with staffing, etc., etc. So I would be asked to go to bargaining every time we bargained.
-I would go and give presentations 'till I was blue in the face on things like the why nurse patient ratios would be such a good idea.
+I became immersed in nursing policy and basically anything to do with staffing, etcetera etcetera.
+I would be asked to go to bargaining every time we bargained.
+I would go and give presentations until I was blue in the face on things like 'why nurse patient ratios would be such a good idea'.
 Oh my goodness!
 That went on, time after time after time.
 I had all the research.
-I mean, I could reel off all the research.
-I provided huge amounts of research to the, to the employers, to the government.
-But, but unfortunately, they just weren't ready to actually adopt that.
-So you can imagine how, how impressed and actually amazed I was it had nothing to do with me-in the last round of bargaining when the nurses actually won ratios.
-So it was, it was extremely interesting.
+I could reel off all the research.
+I provided huge amounts of research to the employers, to the government, but unfortunately, they just weren't ready to actually adopt that.
+So you can imagine how impressed and actually amazed I was-it had nothing to do with me-in the last round of bargaining when the nurses actually won ratios.
+So it was extremely interesting.

 PW [00:38:17] Another very good collaborative project I worked on was something to help basically the nursing system.
-Now a new grad is thrown in.
+Now, a new grad is thrown in.
 It was terrible.
-This was another thing I would go to, to bargaining.
-I'd go to all sorts of employer meetings and say, "We have to do something to support new grads."
-It's crazy.
-You can, a new grad could be called upon to be in charge of a unit when they hadn't even done, they really hadn't consolidated their practice.
-So we were, we were adamant that something needed to be done about that.
-And this was another thing Anne had applied.
+This was another thing I would go to bargaining.
+I'd go to all sorts of employer meetings and say, "We have to do something to support new grads.
+It's crazy."
+A new grad could be called upon to be in charge of a unit when they hadn't even, they really hadn't consolidated their practice.
+So we were adamant that something needed to be done about that.
+This was another thing Anne had applied.
 She worked with other people and had applied and said we should do a big research project which was funded by the federal government, and that was the Educator Pathway Project.
-So the first part of it was to actually provide nurses, existing registered nurses with some skills so that they could mentor-we called it be a preceptor for a student, and the pathway could take you right up to doing your Master's in Nursing and Education.
+So the first part of it was to actually provide nurses, existing registered nurses with some skills so that they could mentor-we called it be a preceptor for a student.
+The pathway could take you right up to doing your Master's in Nursing and Education.
 So that was really interesting.